0xnrous/Egyptian-youtube-channels-DeepAnalysis_with_-API-Scrapping/README.md

 Link to create YouTube API Key: https://console.cloud.google.com/ <br>
 Link to Google YouTube Data API documentation: https://developers.google.com/youtube/v3 <br>
 Link to json Formater to beautifying the JSON data so that it is easy to read : https://jsonformatter.curiousconcept.com/# <br>

-> **This Data is Genterated from YouTube API in `06/08/2023` so every video will added to channels we show new result**

 ##  **CONCLUSION FOR DROOS ONLINE CHANNEL 📕 (Insights)**: